ferburri/STR_Practice1_2021-2022/README.md

  -  **Main Controller:** This part collects the information from the microcontroller and execute the logical operations

+## Structure of the Folders

+1. Source_Code: It provides the codes for the micro and main controller parts.
+We have 4 different sections (from A to D), in which each one is in charge of controlling some of the sensors that I'm going to explain further.

+2. Videos: This folder will contain some videos to show the implementation.
+Also, I have tested the behaviour of both parts when arduino receives messages from the main Controller.

 ## Sensors in the Microcontroller

  1. **Velocimeter:** The Arduino will compute the speed at a certain period.
 This value will be send to the main controller.
 The speed is represented with a Led that has a variable brightness.
 The led will bright in a range between 40 and 70 km/h.